Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 Source: [Greg Wilson - What We Actually Know About Software Development, and Why We Believe It's True] - 15:55
 - If more than 20-25% of a component has to be revised, it's better to rewrite it from scratch (Thomas et al, 1997)

+[You will always have more Problems than Engineers]:
+> When you’re overwhelmed with problems, ordering them isn’t the most important skill, filtering them is.
+The most valuable prioritization skill is simply saying “No. I’m not going to solve that problem right now”.
+> Engineers need prioritization skills too.

 ## Retrospectives
 - Content/Pas content/A améliorer/A continuer/A arrêter/Questions